-- The Department of Minerals and Geosciences ("JMG") for mining and processing activities including environmental jurisdiction inside the Company's project tenements; - The Department of the Environment, whose jurisdiction lies outside of the Company's tenements, regarding quality of air and water discharge; and - The Department of Safety and Health ("DOSH"), primarily concerned with occupational safety and health, lifting equipment, pressurized vessels, storage, and handling of hazardous chemicals.
+- The Department of Minerals and Geoscience ("JMG") for mining and processing activities including environmental jurisdiction inside the Company's project tenements; - The Department of the Environment, whose jurisdiction lies outside of the Company's tenements, regarding quality of air and water discharge; and - The Department of Safety and Health ("DOSH"), primarily concerned with occupational safety and health, lifting equipment, pressurized vessels, storage, and handling of hazardous chemicals.

-During the first quarter, the Company recorded one lost time injury at the Selinsing operation and reported to DOSH, alongside a total of 11 other incidents.
-These incidents comprised 7 property damage or dangerous occurrences, 2 near misses, 1 motor vehicle accident, and 1 case requiring first aid treatment.
+During Q2 2024, the Company recorded no lost time injury at the Selinsing operation and a total of 14 incidents.
+These incidents comprised 10 property damage or dangerous occurrences, 2 motor vehicle accidents, and 2 cases requiring medical treatment.
+During YTD 2024, the Company recorded one lost time injury at the Selinsing operation and reported to DOSH, alongside a total of 25 other incidents.
+These incidents comprised 17 property damage or dangerous occurrences, 3 motor vehicle accidents, 2 near misses, 2 cases requiring medical treatment, and 1 case requiring first aid treatment.
 All incidents were communicated to staff during safety toolbox meetings to enhance awareness and prevention.